 This assignment was created for a credit bearing course for first year students.
 It's designed to help students take what they've learned about algorithmic bias from the course lectures and readings and apply it to their own search practices.
 They also critically analyze search results for advertisements and compare DuckDuckGo to Google.

-This faculty and librarian toolkit is designed to support teaching at the intersections of scholarly communication and information literacy.
-The heart of the toolkit is a choose-your-own scenario activity which can be used in a flipped classroom setting or in a traditional classroom.
+This activity is designed to support teaching at the intersections of scholarly communication and information literacy.
+The choose-your-own scenario activity, designed in LibWizard, can be used in a flipped classroom setting or in a traditional classroom.
 The choose-your-own scenario activity is inspired by and adapts questions from: Hare, S. & Evanson, C. (2018).
 Information privilege outreach for undergraduate students.
 College and Research Libraries.